-The bank does not transfer the financial asset from the stage3 to the stage2 - including the scheduling - unless all of the following conditions are met:

-- 1) Completion of all quantitative and qualitative elements of the second stage. - 2) Repayment of 25% of the balances of the outstanding financial assets, including the suspended interest /unearned revenue, in any cases. - 3) Regularity in paying the principal amount of the financial asset and its revenues due for at least 12 consecutive months.
+- -The bank does not transfer the financial asset from the stage three to the stage two unless all of the following conditions are met: - 1) Completion of all quantitative and qualitative elements of the stage two. - 2) Repayment of 25% of the balances of the outstanding financial assets, including unearned suspended interest. - 3) Regularity in paying for at least 12 consecutive months.

-The year of recognition of the financial asset within the latter category of the stage 2
+The year of recognition of the financial asset within the latter category of the stage2